nlpic-aut/ML4021/index.md

 ## Structure of the course
--Meets twice weekly
+- Meets twice weekly
--Most classes will include both a lecture and a collaborative in-class exercise -There will be weekly homework assignments for students to practice -There will be a summative final project, in which students will integrate the tools and techniques they have learned into a cohesive whole.
+- Most classes will include both a lecture and a collaborative in-class exercise
+- There will be weekly homework assignments for students to practice
+- There will be a summative final project, in which students will integrate the tools and techniques they have learned into a cohesive whole.

 Evaluation in the course will be approximately as follows:
  - Assingnments + Final Project : 40%